logm1lo/DynamicManhunt/README.md

 - [License](#license)
 - [Contribute to the Project](#contribute-to-the-project)

-## 🛠 How to Install and Run the Project
+## 🛠 How to Install and Run the Plugin

 To get started with **Dynamic Manhunt**, follow these steps: